Dongfeng Peugeot-Citroën

-Dongfeng Peugeot-Citroën, formerly Dongfeng Peugeot-Citroën Automobile Co., Ltd. (DPCA) from 1992 to 2021, is an equally owned Chinese joint venture between the automobile manufacturers Dongfeng Motor Corporation and Stellantis (known as PSA Peugeot Citroën at the time of the formation of the joint venture).
+Dongfeng Peugeot-Citroën, formerly Dongfeng Peugeot-Citroën Automobile Co., Ltd. (DPCA) from 1992 to 2021, is an equally owned Chinese joint venture between the automobile manufacturers Dongfeng Motor Corporation and Stellantis (known as PSA Peugeot Citroën at the time of formation).
 Based in Wuhan, capital of Hubei province, it manufactures Peugeot and Citroën models for sale in China.

-Its cars are well liked by consumers, and the Citroën brand received one of the highest scores in a 2014 customer satisfaction survey done by JD Power in China.
+The Citroën brand received one of the highest scores in a 2014 customer satisfaction survey done by JD Power in China.

 Not all Stellantis products sold in China were sold or manufactured by its joint venture with Dongfeng; DS Automobiles models were once the domain of the former Changan PSA joint venture with Changan Automobile.

-DPCA also produces Dongfeng Fengshen-branded consumer vehicles in the same factories that manufacture the Stellantis models these private label cars are based on.
+DPCA also produces Dongfeng Fengshen (Fengshen)-branded consumer vehicles in the same factories that manufacture Stellantis models, including models based on Stellantis platforms.

 History

 The Peugeot and Citroën brands separately tried to enter the China market in the 1980s.
 Citroën sold the CX model in 1984, and it even appeared in a Chinese film.
 At the time, Citroën was competing with Volkswagen for the "large car" contract with SAIC Motor, and Volkswagen won, investing $2 Billion in the China market from 1984 to 1998.
 Peugeot also saw lackluster results.
 In 1985, it established a joint venture with the government of Guangzhou, Guangzhou Peugeot Automobile Company, which built the Peugeot 505 and was defunct by 1997.